History

 Chairman and Associate Professor: KOREY MAAS

 The Department generally does not accept transfer credit for core classes.
 Exceptions may be granted by the chairman for work in such courses already completed at another accredited institution.
 Credit toward the major or minors in history is not granted for hours earned by Advanced Placement (AP) work.
-Finally, credit earned in the Washington-Hillsdale Internship Program (WHIP) no longer counts toward a major in history.

 From time to time, selected 400-level or 500-level elective courses are offered with an “S” (Seminar) designation.
 Enrollment is strictly limited in size and requires permission of the instructor.
 Seminars are designed to be reading-, research-, and writing-intensive courses for highly motivated students working closely with the professor.
 Although seminars are electives and not required for the major, students seeking to graduate with departmental honors, wishing to develop their research and writing skills, and those planning to pursue graduate work in history are encouraged to enroll.